-And then the solution was provided by a colleague of mine.
-As you’ve been reading this you may have been thinking to yourself that the solution was really quite obvious.
-All I needed to do was add his mobile phone number as a ‘favourite’ on my mobile phone and assign a special ring to his number so I knew when he was ringing.
+The solution was provided by a colleague of mine.
+As you’ve been reading this you may have been thinking to yourself that the solution was obvious.
+I could add his mobile phone number as a ‘favourite’ on my mobile phone and assign a special ring to his number so I knew when he was ringing.

 So I did.
 And it worked.